jaison080/oop_lab/README.md

   <ul>
   <li>22.Extend the implementation of Singly linked list to Doubly Linked List.</li>
   <li>23.Extend the Quicksort program to sort a list of names.
 Use compareTo() method for comparing strings</li>
-  <li>24.Write a java program to illustrate interface inheritance.</li>
+  <li>24.Write a Java program to illustrate interface inheritance.</li>
   </ul>
   <br>
   <h2>CYCLE 8</h2>